-► In menuconfig
+In menuconfig

-- ► System configuration → Custom scripts to run after creation filesystem images, set to board/e-ale/pocketbeagle/post-image.sh - Host utilities, enable host genimage, host mtools, host dosfstools.
-This will make sure those tools are built for the build machine - Copy genimage.cfg, post-image.sh and uEnv.txt from the USB stick to board/e-ale/pocketbeagle - genimage.cfg, genimage configuration file, have a look at it - ▶ post-image.sh, shell script that calls genimage with the appropriate arguments - uEnv.txt, U-Boot script to boot the system
+- ► System configuration → Custom scripts to run after creation filesystem images, set to board/ede/pocketbeagle/post-image.sh - Host utilities, enable host genimage, host mtools, host dosfstools.
+This will make sure those tools are built for the build machine - Copy genimage.cfg, post-image.sh and uEnv.txt from the USB stick to board/ede/pocketbeagle - genimage.cfg, genimage configuration file, have a look at it - post-image.sh, shell script that calls genimage with the appropriate arguments - uEnv.txt, U-Boot script to boot the system

-- Start the build again with make - It will only build a few additional tools (genimage, etc.) and /objects produce the SD card image - ▶ The SD card image should be in output/images/sdcard.img - ► Transfer to your SD card
+- Start the build again with make - It will only build a few additional tools (genimage, etc.) and produce the SD card image - The SD card image will be output/images/sdcard.img - Transfer to your SD card